Patechoc/GCP_memo/cloud_architect/course_1_Core_Infrastructure.md

 With this abstraction, your code is ultra portable, and you can treat the OS and the hardware as a blackbox.
 You can go from your laptop to the cloud without changing or rebuilding anything.

-### Kubernetes

-Let's you orchestrate many containers on many hosts, scale them as microsrvices and deploy rollouts and rollbacks.

 <table >
 		<tr>
 			<td><img src="../images/containers_python_app.png"